portail-fresh/technical-documentation/docs/MetadataSchemaIntro.md

 ## Versioning and Compatibility

-The latest version of the schema can be found in the [FReSH metadata schema repository](https://github.com/portail-fresh/fresh-metadata-schema)
+An XSD representation of the metadata schema is versioned under the [FReSH metadata schema repository](https://github.com/portail-fresh/fresh-metadata-schema).